 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the LX100 offers a higher resolution than the one in the RX100 IV (2764k vs 2359k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic LX100, the Sony RX100 IV, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Panasonic LX100 and Sony RX100 IV in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GM5 (⇒ lft | rgt)||1166||no||3.0||921||fixed||YES||500||5.8||no||no|